AIMosta/AAA-Ped-Week5/README.md

 # AAA-Ped-Week5
-Data for AAA-Ped course week 5
+Data for All About AI, Python Edition course week 5.
+The data was downloaded from [Artificial intelligentce with python repository](https://github.com/PacktPublishing/Artificial-Intelligence-with-Python)